atifaziz/Finq/README.md

 by [Mark Seemann] (_aka_ [@ploeh]), and specifically the section “[Raw functions]”.

-Finq's `Funq.Arg` ship with a number of common argument types, such as `Int32`, `String`, `Double`, `Boolean`, etc., but you can add your own to the mix by writing an extension method for `IArg`.
+Finq's `Funq.Arg` ships with a number of common argument types, such as `Int32`, `String`, `Double`, `Boolean`, etc., but you can add your own to the mix by writing an extension method for `IArg`.